genji970/online-transformer_encoder_rl-mujoco-half-cheetah-reward-change-experiment-bad-teacher-model/README.md

 these action combinations are bad.
 Then overestimation for q_val will be decreased. point in this project is that using failed dataset.

 ## online learning transformer ##
+idea : for certain steps, transformer model learns from new trajectorctory.
+I hope this will prevent actor network from optimistic expectation

 ## about files ##
 first_stage , second_stage, third_stage, visualization.py files are divided version of ipynb